 France is a country crisscrossed by a labyrinth of rivers and canals.
 Centuries ago, they were the backbone of the nation’s economy as they undertook their important role in the transportation network.
 Today, they are the lynchpin of something far more enviable; the world of luxury travel, offering visitors a unique way to explore France.
-A European barge cruise is a magical way to see this part of the world, as we experienced first-hand on this Loire Valley cruise, showcasing the beautiful Upper Loire and Burgundy.
+Barge holidays in France are a magical way to see this part of the world, as we experienced first-hand on this Loire Valley cruise, showcasing the beautiful Upper Loire and Burgundy.

 Slow Travel in Style

-Travelling on a barge cruise slows everything down.
-It removes any thoughts or actions of our usual busy lives and creates this beautiful, positive and mellow state of mind.
+Everything slows down on canal barge holidays.
+It removes any thoughts or actions of our usually busy lives and creates this beautiful, positive and mellow state of mind.
 We had nowhere else to be so it allows you to really live in the moment and take some time out.

 In reality, the Renaissance only covers a little over 52 kilometres (32 miles), something you could drive in a heartbeat.
 It’s the best way of explaining the life on a canal cruise in France is not about how much you can see in a day but rather how much you can soak it all up and savour every moment.